To make sure Melbourne has safe drinking water, we treat and disinfect it before it leaves our reservoirs and enters the water supply system.

 Winneke Water Treatment Plant

-Built at Sugarloaf Reservoir in 1980, Winneke was the first treatment plant to supply Melbourne with fully treated water.
-It uses sand filtration to provide about one-quarter of Greater Melbourne’s drinking water.
+Built at Sugarloaf Reservoir in 1980, Winneke was the first plant to supply Melbourne with fully treated water.
+It provides around a quarter of our drinking water, and uses sand filtration.

 Tarago Water Treatment Plant

-The Tarago plant was completed in 2009 to reconnect Tarago Reservoir to Melbourne’s water supply network, increasing our drinking water supplies during the Millennium Drought.
-It uses a dissolved air flotation and filtration process.
+Opened in 2009, the Tarago Water Treatment Plant at Drouin West was designed to reconnect Tarago Reservoir to Melbourne’s water supply network, increasing our drinking water supplies during the Millennium Drought.